ZWang-Lab/DML-RC/README.md

 # DML_RC
-Double/debiased Machine Learning with Regression Calibration (DML_RC) is a machine learning approach to estimate the causal effects of correlated multi-pollutant and correct for bias due to measurement error.
+Double/debiased Machine Learning with Regression Calibration (DML-RC) is a machine learning approach to estimate the causal effects of correlated multi-pollutant and correct for bias due to measurement error.

 ## Installation Instructions: